HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ntfs.md

 ![](<../../../.gitbook/assets/image (512).png>)

-Another useful tool to analyze the MFT is [**MFT2csv**](https://github.com/jschicht/Mft2Csv) (select the mft file or the image and press dump all and extract to extract al the objects).\
+Another useful tool to analyze the MFT is [**MFT2csv**](https://github.com/jschicht/Mft2Csv) (select the mft file or the image and press dump all and extract to extract all the objects).\
 This program will extract all the MFT data and present it in CSV format.
-It can also be used to dump the files.
+It can also be used to dump files.

 ![](<../../../.gitbook/assets/image (513).png>)

 ### $LOGFILE

 The file **`$LOGFILE`** contains **logs** about the **actions** that have been **performed** **to** **files**.
 It also **saves** the **action** it would need to perform in case of a **redo** and the action needed to **go back** to the **previous** **state**.\
 These logs are useful for the MFT to rebuild the file system in case some kind of error happened.

-The maximum file size of this file is **65536KB**.
+The maximum size of this file is **65536KB**.

-In order to inspect the `$LOGFILE` you need to extract it and inspect the `$MFT` previously with [**MFT2csv**](https://github.com/jschicht/Mft2Csv).\
+To inspect the `$LOGFILE` you need to extract it and inspect the `$MFT` previously with [**MFT2csv**](https://github.com/jschicht/Mft2Csv).\
-Then run [**LogFileParser**](https://github.com/jschicht/LogFileParser) against this file and selecting the exported `$LOGFILE` file and the CVS of the inspection of the `$MFT` you will obtain a csv file with the logs of the file system activity recorded by the `$LOGFILE` log.
+Then run [**LogFileParser**](https://github.com/jschicht/LogFileParser) against this file and select the exported `$LOGFILE` file and the CVS of the inspection of the `$MFT`.
+You will obtain a CSV file with the logs of the file system activity recorded by the `$LOGFILE` log.

 ![](<../../../.gitbook/assets/image (515).png>)